 The term "hypnosis" comes from the Greek word hypnos, meaning "sleep."
 Hypnotherapists use exercises that bring about deep relaxation to both body and mind and an altered state of consciousness, also known as a trance.
-Hypnosis can actually teach people how to master their own states of awareness and mindfulness.
-By doing so they can affect and have control over their own bodily functions and psychological responses and reactions.
+Hypnosis can actually teach people how to master their own state of awareness and mindfulness.
+By doing so, they can affect and have control over their own bodily functions and psychological responses and reactions.

 What is the history of hypnosis?

 Throughout history, trance states have been used by shamans and ancient peoples in rituals and religious ceremonies.
 Hypnotherapy gained popularity in the mid 1900s due to Milton H. Erickson (1901 - 1980), a successful psychiatrist who used hypnosis in his practice.
 In 1958, both the American Medical Association and the American Psychological Association recognized hypnotherapy as a valid medical procedure.
 Since 1995, the National Institutes of Health (NIH) has recommended hypnotherapy as a treatment for chronic pain.

 How does hypnosis work?